United States Coast Guard sector: Command Center

-Contingency Planning and Force Preparedness
+Emergency Management and Force Preparedness

-The Contingency Planning and Force Readiness Staff develops and maintains plans covering readiness, logistics, and emergency preparedness.
+The Emergency Management and Force Readiness Staff develops and maintains plans covering readiness, logistics, and emergency preparedness.
 It coordinates with the three departments in plan development and execution, and plans and executes readiness exercises to test contingency plans.
-The Contingency branch also monitors the training and readiness of Sector Reserve Forces and manages their mobilization and demobilization.
-The Contingency Planning and Force Readiness staff also manages the federally mandated Area and Area Maritime Security Committees around the nation.
+The Emergency Management branch also monitors the training and readiness of Sector Reserve Forces and manages their mobilization and demobilization.
+The Emergency Management and Force Readiness staff also manages the federally mandated Area and Area Maritime Security Committees around the nation.

 Intel

-The Intelligence Staff is envisioned to collect, evaluate, report, and disseminate operational intelligence within the Sector.
-This staff will serve as the primary intelligence support element for all operations within the Sector.
-This staff forwards its analysis of raw intelligence reports to the District and the Atlantic or Pacific Maritime Intelligence Fusion Center, and will be the critical link between the Sector Commander and the entire Coast Guard intelligence enterprise, which is in turn a part of the United States Intelligence Community.
+The Intelligence Staff's mission to collect, evaluate, report, and disseminate operational intelligence within the Sector.
+This staff serves as the primary intelligence support element for all operations within the Sector.
+Intel forwards its analysis of raw intelligence reports to the District and the Atlantic or Pacific Maritime Intelligence Fusion Center, and is the critical link between the Sector Commander and the entire Coast Guard intelligence enterprise, which is in turn a part of the United States Intelligence Community.